European Union Studies (MA)

 Why study European Union Studies at Leiden University?

-The specialisation in European Union Studies examines the European Union through theories and concepts from various disciplines, such as history, economics, political science, and law.
+The specialisation in European Union Studies examines the European Union through the perspectives of history, economics, political science, and law.
 Through this multi-disciplinary approach, you will learn to better understand the core concerns of the European Union, an increasingly complex and fascinating political and socio-economic landscape.
 In addition, you will study the context in which the European Union operates and its relations with other parts of the world through a critical lens.

-Our courses combine academic excellence with insights into the practical aspects of European policy making, through frequent encounters with practitioners during guest lectures and through the experiences of those academic staff who work closely with the practioner and policymaking communities.
+Our courses combine academic excellence with insights into the practical aspects of European policy making, through frequent encounters with practitioners during guest lectures and through experiences of our academic staff, many of which work closely with the public and policymaking communities.

 Learn more about the study programme